NORM.S.INV Function

 • σ is the standard deviation of the distribution, which shows the variation or dispersion in the data set.

-A high standard deviation refers to more widely spread data, while a low standard deviation refers to data closer to the distribution’s mean.
+A high standard deviation refers to data that is more widely spread, while a low standard deviation refers to data that is closer to the distribution’s mean.

 Key Takeaways

-• The NORM.S.INV function uses an iterative search technique to find the inverse of the distribution.
+• The NORM.S.INV function is an Excel Statistical Function used to calculate the inverse of the cumulative standard normal distribution for a given probability.

 The inverse of a normal distribution is a reverse process of normal distribution, which calculates the value of the unknown data or the random variable from a known probability.